Best TOP 50 Boards

 👇click👇

-⚠️This post is a precious work left by a Fanplus fanfic writer.
-If you leave comments containing malicious slander, disparagement, or abusive language regarding the content included in this fanfic, you will be suspended from your membership without notice.
+⚠️This post is a precious work of art left by a Fanplus fanfic author.
+Any comments containing malicious slander, disparagement, or abusive language regarding the content of this fanfic will result in a suspension and withdrawal from the fandom without notice.

-⚠️Unauthorized reproduction and distribution of the contents of this site constitutes a copyright infringement under Article 97 of the Copyright Act and may result in legal action under the Copyright Act.
+⚠️Unauthorized reproduction or distribution of the contents of this site constitutes a violation of copyright property rights under Article 97 of the Copyright Act and may result in legal action under the Copyright Act.